LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/preparing_mitogenome_data.rst

 Next Steps
 ==========

 Now we should have three genbank-format files.
 The next step is to :ref:`2.
-Extract Protein Coding Genes <extract_coding>`.
+Extract Protein Coding Genes <extract_genes>`.